 As indicated in Table 2, the Authority is currently debt free and its capital expenditure plans do not imply any external borrowing requirement over the forecast period.
+However, external borrowing may be considered where it has been identified that the cost of the loan will have a nil effect on the precept requirement i.e the annual revenue cost of a loan repayment can be met from additional income generated by the asset financed by the loan.
 The Council's requirement to borrow will be reviewed annually as part of the Council's TMS and assessed in conjunction with the Council's capital programme.